Projects-for-coding-women/project-contact-form/README.md

 1. Delete the css from the App.css file and use this file for your css
 1. Delete the code in the App.js file between `<div className="App">` and the closing `</div>`
 1. Create a folder called `components` in the src folder
+1. Create a new file and create a function component called ContactForm (you can use the extension .jsx instead of .js)
-1. Create a function component called ContactForm with input fields for name, email and message, plus a submit button
+1. Add input fields for name, email and message, plus a submit button (remember: React/JSX uses `htmlFor`, not `for`, and `className` instead of `class`)
+1. Use flexbox to center the form, give it margins and add margins between the input fields (it can be very basic because you can style the form later on)
 1.

 ---